mariiaivanovacs/mariiaivanovacs/README.md

 I’m Mariia Ivanova (not a typo) — mariiaivanovacs.
 Computer Science student.
 I’m curious, open-minded, and I try a lot of different things — I learn fast and enjoy turning ideas into working projects.
+Currently open to any projects and ideas and hope to build meaningful product one day!

 ## 🔎 What I do